mauOrtRuiz/3D_ORGAN_SEGMENTATOR/README.md

 THIS IS THE CODE TO PERFORM 3D ORGAN REGISTRATION AND SEGMENTATION

 This experiment is used to demonstrate deformable registration between two CT images.
-Images usede in this test came from the CANCER IMAGING ARCHIVE:
+Images used in this test came from the CANCER IMAGING ARCHIVE:

 https://www.cancerimagingarchive.net/collection/ct-org/

-Image #12 was selected as the fixed image and image #11 as the moving
+Image #12 was selected as the fixed image and image #11 as the moving image.

 To run this experiment different steps must be exetuted in the next sequence: